bcmichael/RNMR-Docs/docs/command/full_command.md

 acquisition modes were originally entered, RNMR displays only the currently active number of modes, as set and displayed by the command `NAMD`.
 These modes are listed 16 per line; the user must press <SPACE\> or <RETURN\> to display the next line or Q or <CTRL-Z\> to terminate the display before all modes have been printed out.
-## AOBLE
-Add one and branch if less than or equal

-Category: Macros

-Format: `AOBLE` limit gblnam labelt labelf

-Defaults: 1 TEMP none none

-Prerequisites: Macro only (MAC)

-Description:
-`AOBLE` increments the global argument "gblnam" by one.
-If the result is less than or equal to "limit" a jump is made to "labelt", otherwise a jump is made to "labelf".
-The "limit" parameter must either be an integer between 1 and 99999999 or the integer -1.
-If no limit is specified, the limit defaults to 1.
-If "limit" is -1, "gblnam" is incremented by 1, but the resulting value is not tested.
-Rather, a jump is made to "labelt" for any value of "gblnam".
-The parameter "gblnam" is the name of the global variable to be  incremented and tested.
-If no global variable name if specified, RNMR will attempt to operate on the global variable TEMP.
-The "labelt" parameter specifies a statement label to which macro execution will jump if the incremented value of "gblnam" is less than or equal to "limit".
-Conversely, a jump will be made to "labelf" if the incremented value is greater than "limit".
-Remember to always specify statement labels with an initial period, for example ".LABEL".
-For purposes of `AOBLE`, if the value of the global argument "gblnam" is blank, the value is taken to be 1.
-If the value of "gblnam" is not blank, this value must be an integer.
-Once "gblnam" has been incremented by 1, a jump is made to "labelt" always if "limit" is -1 or if the incremented value of "gblnam" is less than or equal to "limit" if "limit" is 1 or greater.
-In all other cases, macro execution jumps to "labelf".
-If "labelt" is omitted and "limit" is -1 or the incremented value of "gblnam" is less than or equal to "limit", no jump will be made, i.e. execution will continue with the next line in the current macro.
-Similarly, if "labelf" is omitted and the test condition is not satisfied, macro execution will proceed without a jump.
-When a jump is made either to "labelt" or to "labelf", RNMR first searches ahead from the current macro line to the end of the macro for the specified statement label.
-If that label is not found, the search begins again at the first line of the macro.

-The statement labels "labelt" and "labelf" may each have a positive line offset, as in the command:

-        > AOBLE 10 ABC .XYZ+1 .VVV+3

-In this example, global argument ABC is incremented by one and compared to the integer 10.
-If the incremented value is less than or equal to 10, a jump is made to the statement one line after .XYZ.
-Otherwise, execution jumps to the statement three lines after .VVV.
-Note that line offsets may not be so large as to go beyond the end of the macro; the search for lines offset from .XYZ or .VVV does not wrap around to the beginning of the macro.
 ## ASIG
 Acknowledge signal